MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/container_ecosystem.md

 Microsoft is committed to being open and ecosystem friendly.
 We actively support the coming together of multiple developer ecosystems of interest – such as Windows and Linux – to drive innovation.

-Over the coming months, we will be proving more information about additional partners in this developing ecosystem like:
+Over the coming months, we will be proving more information about additional partners in this developing ecosystem.
-- Container orchestration support for Linux-based containers (with Microsoft Azure Service Fabric)

-- Support for third-party container cluster orchestration, such as Apache Mesosphere

-- Support for third-party development environments, such as Eclipse

 ### Partnership with Docker ###

-Our partnership with Docker enables developers to create Docker container-based applications that leverage Windows Server in addition to Linux.
+Our partnership with Docker enables developers to create, manage and deploy both Windows Server and Linux containers using the same Docker tool set .
 Developers targeting Windows Server will no longer have to make a choice between using the vast range of Windows Server technologies and building containerized applications.

 Microsoft will be delivering container capabilities as part of the next release of Windows Server.
 Developers and organizations who want to create distributed, container-based applications using Docker will be able to use Windows Server – either on premises or in a cloud deployment in Azure – and be able to leverage the same growing Docker ecosystem of users, applications and tools.
 Docker Hub, a community-driven repository shared across a vast ecosystem of developers, will also be integrated into Microsoft Azure through the Azure management portal and Gallery of applications.
 Today’s announcements extend our previous collaboration with Docker, where we have already made the Docker Engine for Linux available to Microsoft Azure customers via a first-class experience.